 I don’t normally talk about the contents of which a product comes, but I do have to talk about this one.
 When you ge the P4P (as well as any P4 model), you get it in a very protective foam package that is dense and keeps the model very safe.
 It also includes a handle so you can carry it easily.

-Though I elected to get a special bag pack for my model, I still think the default box you get is very handy and there’s many professional users of the P4P who would also agree with me.
+Though I elected to get a special bag pack, the Manfrotto one for my Phantom, I still think the default box you get is very handy and there’s many professional users of the P4P who would also agree with me.

 8) Well the range is again, incredible.